yoyostile/mikrotik-backup/README.md

 - A GitHub Personal Access Token with appropriate permissions.
 - The routers' hostnames or IP addresses.

+### 📦 Dependencies

+This script relies on several software packages to function correctly:

+- `curl`, `openssh-client`, `jq`, `git`

+All these dependencies are installed in the Docker image, so you don't need to worry about them if you're running the script in a Docker container or a Kubernetes CronJob.
+If you're running the script directly on your system, make sure to install these dependencies first.

 ## 🌍 Environment Variables

 The script uses the following environment variables: